rameshKrSah/rameshKrSah.website.old/_posts/2021-03-31-python_virtual_env_experiment_reproducibility.md

 Here, I have assumed that you have Python 3 installed and your operating system is some variant of Linux.
 Similar can be acheived on MAC OS or Windows.

+Anaconda is a popular package manager for Python and other programming languages.
+In the next post, we will learn how we can achieve the process described above using Anaconda virtual environments.
+Cheers :grin: